 More Control with OpenDNS

 If you want more control over what is and isn’t considered acceptable content than the broad level of filtering provided by FamilyShield, perhaps the free version of the standard OpenDNS will do the trick.
-Using this is much the same as using Family Shield expect that the IP addresses for the DNS server that you configure in your wireless router should be 18.104.22.168 and 22.214.171.124 instead of 126.96.36.199 and 188.8.131.52.
+Using this is much the same as using Family Shield expect that the IP addresses for the DNS server that you configure in your wireless router should be 220.127.116.11 and 18.104.22.168 instead of 22.214.171.124 and 126.96.36.199.

 Once you’re using OpenDNS you can choose one of the standard filtering settings (High, Moderate Low or None) or, if you pick Custom, you can fine-tune the filtering yourself to accept or block sites in no fewer than 26 categories.